-With her exhibition Rovhistorier | Histories of Predation, Marie Kølbæk Iversen traverses time, borders and cultures when traveling into the eye lens nuclei of the gurry shark, an ancient deep-sea fish also known as a Greenland shark.
-Across the Nordic-Germanic languages, the gurry shark has historically been referred to as merman or mermaid, a mythological creature with anthropomorphic features.
+With her trans-disciplinary project Rovhistorier | Histories of Predation, Marie Kølbæk Iversen traverses time, borders and cultures when traveling into the eye lens nuclei of the gurry shark, an ancient deep-sea fish also known as a Greenland shark.
+Across the Nordic-Germanic languages, the gurry shark has historically been referred to as 'merman' or 'mermaid', a mythological creature with anthropomorphic features.
 Via carbon-14 dating of the animal's eye lens nuclei, marine biologists have recently estimated its longevity to be between 272 and 512 years.

 Thus, the gurry shark is the longest-living known vertebrate.
-Rovhistorier | Histories of Predation interweaves art, folklore and modern science to reflect on the more than 500 years of colonial, imperial and environmental struggles playing out in the Northern Atlantic region, where Danish influence has been and continues to be central.
+Borrowing its deeptime perspective, Rovhistorier | Histories of Predation interweaves art, folklore and modern science to reflect on the more than 500 years of colonial, imperial and environmental struggles playing out in the Northern Atlantic region, where Danish influence has been and continues to be central.